cyberbotics/webots-doc/guide/controller-programming.md

 example, if the simulation step is 16 ms, then the control step argument passed to `wb_robot_step()` can be 16, 32, 64, 128, etc.

-If the simulation is run in step by step mode, i.e clicking on the **Step** button (see [The User Interface](the-user-interface.md) section), then a single step having the simulation step duration is executed.
+If the simulation is run in step-by-step mode, i.e., by clicking on the **Step** button (see [The User Interface](the-user-interface.md) section), then a single step having the simulation step duration is executed.
 The following [figure](#controller_synchronization) depicts in details the synchronization between the simulation status, the controller status and the step clicks.

 %figure "Synchronization of simulation and controller steps"